-Over the remainder of January, approximately 1GL/day of water for the environment will be delivered to SA.
+Throughout February, approximately 1GL/day of water for the environment will be delivered to SA in addition to SA's entitlement flow.
 This water will support the maintenance of levels in the Lower Lakes and/or barrage and fishways releases to the Coorong over summer.
-In the absence of water for the environment, SA would currently be receiving Entitlement flow only (7 GL/day in January).
+In the absence of water for the environment, SA would currently be receiving Entitlement flow only (7 GL/day in February).
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.